SahilDurgia/JSON-Tree-Visualizer/README.md

 ## 📖 Usage Guide

 ### 1. Input JSON Data
-- Paste your JSON data in the left panel
+- Type or paste your JSON data in the Monaco editor (left panel)
-- The editor has syntax highlighting (click to edit)
+- Real-time syntax highlighting as you type (just like VS Code)
+- Automatic JSON validation with error markers
 - A sample JSON is pre-loaded for quick testing

 ### 2. Visualize